axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

       }
    ..

-Before you continue, please read section **Define an Ivy process for custom widget** above to understand relation between name and type.
+Before you continue, please read the section **Define an Ivy process for custom widget** above to understand the relation between name and type.

 Attributes explanation

    ``processStart``: relative link to the ivy process which will be displayed in custom widget

-   ``params``: paramters for ivy process above, each parameter can be defined as follows:
+   ``params``: parameters for ivy process above, each parameter can be defined as follows:

       - name of the parameter for Ivy process described in attribute ``processStart``.

       - value: predefined value for the parameter.

-      - type: desire type for the parameter to be show on configuration dialog of Custom widget.
-      There are four types ``string``, ``user``, ``date``, ``boolean``.
+      - type: desire type for the parameter to be shown on configuration dialog of Custom widget.
+There are four types: ``string``, ``user``, ``date``, ``boolean``.

          - type ``string``: Mark that the parameter is a normal String.
-         On configuration dialog, user can edit this paramter in a input text field.
+In the configuration dialog, the user can edit this parameter in an input text field.

          .. code-block:: html